-The Advantage Program Bachelor of Arts in Ministry degree contains the following degree requirements:
+The AdVantage Program Bachelor of Arts in Ministry degree contains the following degree requirements:

 - 1. Completion of a minimum of 120 semester hours. - 2.
 At least 30 semester hours in residence. - 3.
-A cumulative GPA of 2.0 on a 4.0 scale with the following program additions/ exceptions: - Christian School Education: 3.0 cumulative GPA for all EDU courses. - Counseling (CC/CCM): 3.0 cumulative GPA for all courses specific to the major. - 4.
-Completion of the required hours in the following areas: - a.
-General Education 45 semester hours - b.
-Electives - c.
-Bible and Theology - d.
-Foundational e.
-Major Courses
+A cumulative GPA of 2.0 on a 4.0 scale with the following program additions/ exceptions: - Counseling (CCM): 3.0 cumulative GPA for all courses specific to the major. - 4.
+Completion of the required hours in the following areas: - a.General Education45 semester hoursb.Electives15 semester hours - c.
+Bible and Theology - 20 semester hours - d.
+Foundational 8 semester hours - e.
+Major Courses 32 semester hours - 5.
+Completion of the Capstone Project (Leadership and Ethics), Internship, Orientation/ Capstone Intensives (Counseling for Christian Ministries). - 6.
+Completion of NBC Experience. - 7.
+Completion of Ministry Progress Review. - 8.
+Completion of Graduating Colloquium. - 9.
+College indebtedness paid in full prior to release of transcripts and/or diploma.

-- 15 semester hours 20 semester hours 8 semester hours

-- 32 semester hours

-- Completion of the capstone project (Leadership and Ethics), student teaching (Christian School Education), Internship, Orientation/ Capstone Intensives (Counseling for Christian Ministries).

-- 6. Completion of NBC Experience.

-- 7. Completion of Ministry Progress Review.

-- 8. Completion of Graduating Colloquium.

-- 9. College indebtedness paid in full prior to release of transcripts and/or diploma.

-Objectives for the Advantage Program
+Objectives for the AdVantage Program

-Completion of the Advantage core should enable students to:
+Completion of the AdVantage core should enable students to:

-- 1. Become familiar with the basic content and themes of the Bible - 2.
+- 1. Become familiar with the basic content and themes of the Bible. - 2.
 Become acquainted with the essential doctrines of the Christian faith. - 3.
 Nurture personal spiritual development. - 4.
 Identify sound methods and resources for interpreting the Bible. - 5.
 Understand the basic principles of biblically-based leadership.